 I have a bunch of teen followers on my Tumblr account and talk to quite a few of them.
 Most of their questions and our conversations are private because they want me to know who they are.
 Sometimes they’ll be brave and let me post it on my profile for everyone to read and relate to if they’re struggling with something similar.

-I asked one of girls I talk to quite a bit to do me a favor and let me know what topics would be helpful to write about for my newest blog posts.
+I asked one of girls to do me a favor and let me know what topics would be helpful to write about for my newest blog posts.
 She did an awesome job and ironically compiled a list of the most common struggles I also see in my office.

 Most of these questions aren’t easily answered as there are almost always underlying issues that need to be addressed.
 However, that takes time.
 Here are some tips that can help in the mean time.